Title: Carrot disclosure: Forgejo

 Policy](https://codeberg.org/forgejo/governance/src/branch/main/SECURITY-POLICY.md),

-this way.
-But given the sorry state of the codebase, I'm pretty sure I could
+to go this way.
+But given the sorry state of the codebase (not their fault

-spend another evening and find another chain.
-I could fix the issues myself and
+could spend another evening and find another chain, and odds are that others

 I discussed the conundrum with a friend of mine, and was told to put my money